Mattraks/delete-workflow-runs/README.md

 ### 3. `retain_days`
 #### Required: YES
 #### Default: 90
 The number of days that is used to compare with the retention days of each workflow.
-If the retention days of the workflow run has reached (equal to or greater than) this number, the workflow run will be deleted.

 ##